 - donation following brain death (irreversible cessation of all function of the person’s brain) and

 - donation following circulatory death, (irreversible cessation of circulation of blood in the person’s body, also known as DCD).

 Brain death is when a person dies because the blood and oxygen supply to their brain stops.
 The brain stops working and dies with no possibility of recovery.
 This is usually as a result of severe injury to the brain or bleeding in the brain (ie a stroke).

 Donation after circulatory death occurs when a person is not expected to survive a severe illness or injury.
 If the person is being treated in an intensive care unit or emergency department, a medical decision is made to withdraw life sustaining treatment.
 Organ donation can only go ahead if the person dies within 90 minutes after withdrawal of life sustaining treatment.
-Once the heart and circulation stop, two minutes must elapse to establish that the circulation has permanently stopped.
+Once the heart and circulation stop, 3 minutes must elapse to establish that the circulation has permanently stopped.
 Death can then be declared.
 Tissue donation is possible after circulation standstill.

 What organs and tissues can I donate after my death?